crisis-cadres/praxis-hub/chapters/beyond-the-core-four.md

 _Evolving from Procurement_

-Ensuring mobility of people and goods while reducing fuel dependence involves bike/pedestrian networks, vehicle cooperatives (shared electric vehicles), supply route planning, and fuel reserve management.
+Ensuring mobility of people and goods while reducing fuel dependence.
+This involves vehicle cooperatives for things like shared electric bikes or cars and supply route planning.

 ### Communication & Technology